Is Your Goal Like An Elephant?

 Goal Completed?
 Yes, Reward Yourself!

-Another thought is, rather than wait a year to review the goals, why not review them every 90 days, which is reward - Is your goal an elephantequivalent to once a quarter.
+Another thought is, rather than wait a year to review the goals, why not review them every 90 days, which is equivalent to once a quarter.
 A big reason for doing this is that you can monitor the status of each goal, and if it is not proceeding as planned, make needed adjustments.
 If you wait a year review, then most likely you will not accomplish some of your goals.
 Another reason for this review is so you can clear completed goals off the list.
 Again, you do this by archiving the goals and accomplishments.
 One last reason for doing this is that you can pat yourself on the back and have a little celebration for completing that goal.
 Rewarding yourself several times a year can be a big motivator to break through excuses that keep you from completing your goals.

 When creating your goals we have to agree that each goal has to be realistic and obtainable.
 I would also label or categorize the goals are for home, life, and work.
 The reason behind this is eventually you will need to review your team goals and some of your work goals may relate to or be the same as your team goals.